firecracker-microvm/firecracker/docs/design.md

 ### MicroVM Metadata Service

-Firecracker microVMs expose access to a minimal the MicroVM-Metadata Service (MMDS) to the guest through the API endpoint.
+Firecracker microVMs expose access to a minimal MicroVM-Metadata Service (MMDS) to the guest through the API endpoint.
 The metadata stored by the service is fully configured by users.